theaholtlund/marathon-qualifying-details/README.md

 # Marathon Qualifying Times

+Work in progress.
 Hobby project for marathon qualifying details, by age, gender and location.

 ## Prerequisites